tsackton/taelgar/History/Timeline of Sembaran History.md

 - (DR:: 1561), late winter: [[Bertram II]] dies in the [[Battle of SomeOtherPass]]
 - (DR:: 1561), spring: [[Blanche I]] is crowned Queen
 - (DR:: 1561), summer: The [[Sentinel Range War]] ends
+%%
+	This needs rethinking with the removal of Zovcka
-- (DR:: 1563): The barons of [[Zovcka]] refuse to come to court and meet instead at the small trade town of Doka, and proclaim Mila, Baroness of the Upper Volta as Queen of Zovcka. [[Blanche I]] does nothing, claiming it was foretold by the stars
+- (DR:: 1563): The barons of [[Zimkova]] refuse to come to court and meet instead at the small trade town of Doka, and proclaim Mila, Baroness of the Upper Volta as Queen of Zovcka. [[Blanche I]] does nothing, claiming it was foretold by the stars
+%%
 - (DR:: 1564): A year of fine harvests and the first year in living memory when the borders of Sembara are at peace
 - (DR:: 1565): [[Blanche I]] departs on her [[Grand Ambassadorship of Blanche I]] to the [[Green Sea]]
 - (DR:: 1566): [[Blanche I]] returns from her grand tour, and starts to show significant favoritism to her sister [[Elaine I]]